diskoverdata/diskover-docs/source_files/install_indexers_alternate_dircache.md

 cp scandir_dircache_config_sample/config.yaml ~/.config/diskover_scandir_dircache/config.yaml
 ```

 * `load_db_mem` setting can be set to `True` to load the Sqlite db into memory when crawl starts.
-This can help to improve db performance.
-Warning: check db file size before loading into memory to ensure you don't run out of memory on the indexing host.
+This can help to improve db performance. **Warning**: check db file size before loading into memory to ensure you don't run out of memory on the indexing host.

 🔴 &nbsp;Scan and index using **dircache** using an auto-index name: